How to Buy an Extended Warranty

 Extended Car Warranty Tips

-- Always review the contract before buying.
+- Always review the warranty contract before buying.

-- Get multiple quotes to compare price and coverage
+- Get multiple quotes to compare price and coverage.

-Do You Need an Extended Warranty?
+Do You Need Extended Warranty Coverage?

 When You Should Consider Coverage